-We do not have sufficient cash on hand to fund our portion of the Round Top Budget during our current fiscal year.
-Therefore, we will need to raise additional funding to implement our business strategy and to continue to fund our portion of the Round Top Budget, the failure of which would result in dilution of our ownership interest in RTMD (which could be significant) and could further cause us to curtail or cease our operations or otherwise adversely affect us.
-The most likely source of future financing presently available to us is through the sale of our securities.
+We do not have sufficient cash on hand to fund our portion of the Round Top budget for the next 12 months, assuming that capital calls are requested during this period.
+Therefore, we will either (i) need to raise additional funding to fund our portion of the Round Top budget or (ii) elect to have USARE fund our portion and then reduce our interest in RTMD pursuant to the dilution mechanism set forth in the June 2023 amendment to the Operating Agreement.
+Additionally, we will likely need to raise additional capital during the next 12 months to fund our corporate business strategy and general and administrative expenses, the failure of which could cause us to curtail or cease our operations or otherwise adversely affect us.
+If we determine to reduce our ownership interest in RTMD, we would conserve cash and not dilute the common stock holders of the Company through equity financings at the Company level.
+If we elect to raise equity capital at the Company level, the most likely source of future financing presently available to us is through the sale of our securities.
 Any sale of our shares of common stock will result in dilution of equity ownership to existing stockholders.
 This means that if we sell shares of common stock, more shares will be outstanding and each existing stockholder will own a smaller percentage of the shares then outstanding.
-Alternatively, we may rely on debt financing and assume debt obligations that require us to make substantial interest and capital payments.
-Also, we may issue or grant warrants or options in the future pursuant to which additional shares of common stock may be issued.
-Exercise of such warrants or options will result in dilution of equity ownership to our existing stockholders.
+We may rely on debt financing (which could be in the form of convertible debt) and we may issue or grant warrants or options in the future pursuant to which additional shares of common stock may be issued.
+Exercise of such warrants or options (or conversion of debt) will result in dilution of equity ownership to our existing stockholders.
 We have no firm commitment with respect to obtaining debt or equity financing and, accordingly, we will be reliant upon a best efforts financing strategy.
-Accordingly, there is no assurance that we will be able to raise necessary capital to fund our portion of the Round Top Budget and our general administrative expenses during the fiscal year ending August 31, 2023.
-Failure by the Company to fund required cash calls to Round Top would result in significant dilution to our 20% ownership interest and adversely affect us.
+Accordingly, there is no assurance that we will be able to raise necessary capital to fund either (i) our portion of the Round Top budget (in which event we would elect to have USARE f